umbibio/mathbiolab-website/docs/news/posts/new-grant-funding.md

 This funding will create new opportunities for:

-- Graduate student positions (2 PhD students)
+- Graduate Student positions (2 PhD students)
 - Postdoctoral positions (1 position)
 - Undergraduate research experiences